damadanyna/Dossier-Formation-Plateforme/README.md

 Your app is ready to be deployed!

 For more info about deployment, see the section about [deployment](https://vitejs.dev/guide/static-deploy.html) in the documentation

+`yarn preview`

+Run a static web server based on the build files after a build is run